The Aaron Rosen Family

 the family and they were presumed lost in the Holocaust.

-had a sister, Sura Frajdla who married Fiskel Jagoda in December 5,
+Aron had a sister, Sura Frajdla who married Fiskel Jagoda in December 5, 1912.

-Jagoda was married to.
-If so, Sura would have died around 1920
+was married to.
+If so, Sura would have

 Aron became sick with